-Sheri lives in an overpriced but funky Yaletown loft with her messy husband and three even messier cats.
+Sheri lives in an overpriced but funky Yaletown loft with her messy husband and even messier cat.
 She took up running in 2010 and, in a fit of insanity, ran her first marathon in 2011.
 Even though her knees haven’t forgiven her yet, she can be found most mornings jogging along Vancouver’s seawall.
 An avid reader and moviegoer, Sheri loves to advise friends, family, and even strangers about what to read and watch.
 Over the years she has spent such an obscene amount of money at Chapters/Indigo bookstores that the company awarded her a free lifetime membership card, which always causes store clerks to do a double take.
 Sheri’s motto is “Life is too short to read bad books or watch bad movies.”

 Several people have commented that Penelope looks an awful lot like Sheri did as a child—even though illustrator Christine Tripp had never met Sheri or seen any of Sheri’s childhood photos when she started illustrating the books.
 What do you think?
 Do you see a similarity between young Sheri and mischievous Penelope?